 You need to ask your doctor to include the ERA test as one step more of your IVF treatment.

-The test requieres a quick and easy endometrial biopsy.
+The test requires a quick and easy endometrial biopsy.

 A RECEPTIVE RESULT

 A receptive result shows that the window of implantation is located on the day of taking the sample.
 The recommendation is to proceed with embryo transfer under the same conditions as for biopsy.